Top Things to Do in Lakshadweep

 There’s a host of exotic and unique tourist places to see.
 Explore these places on your sightseeing tour –

-• Pakshi Pitti – The only bird sanctuary in Lakshadweep, Pakshi Pitti is located on an uninhabited coral reef, off the island of Kavaratti.
+• Pakshi Pitti – The only bird sanctuary in Lakshadweep, Pakshi Pitti is located on an uninhabited coral reef off the island of Kavaratti.

-• Marine Museum – The museum is located in Kavaratti and preserves a huge collection of marine artefacts and information on marine life.
+• Marine Museum – The museum is located in Kavaratti and preserves a vast collection of marine artefacts and information on marine life.
 Also, check out the aquarium housing several rare and engendered species of fishes and other sea creatures.

 • Andrott Island – The largest island of Lakshadweep, Andrott is famous for some untouched Buddhist archaeological remains and the tomb of Saint Hazrat Ubaidullah.
 You can also spot octopuses here.